-On 1 March 2010, Verisign made two changes that affect the behaviour of the authoritative name servers for the .com, .net and .edu zones ([a-m].gtld-servers.net).
+On March 1, 2010, Verisign made two changes that affect the behavior of the authoritative name servers for the .com, .net and .edu zones ([a-m].gtld-servers.net).
 The changes are a prerequisite for deploying DNSSEC in these three zones.
 The two changes are

-New Referral Behaviour and Glue No Longer Promoted to Authoritative Status.
+New Referral Behavior and Glue No Longer Promoted to Authoritative Status.

-The [a-m].gtld-servers.net servers have now changed to the latter referral behaviour: queries for glue records result in referrals rather than non-authoritative answers.
+The [a-m].gtld-servers.net servers have now changed to the latter referral behavior: queries for glue records result in referrals rather than non-authoritative answers.

 example.com.
 NS ns1.example.net.